yagnik159/travel-planner-ai/README.md

 # Frontend

-Follow the steps in [FE-README](./docs/feResoDocs/FE-README.md) to setup the frontend project locally.
+Follow the steps in [FE-README](./docs/feRepoDocs/FE-README.md) to setup the frontend project locally.

 # Backend

 Follow the steps in [BE-README](./docs/beRepoDocs/BE-README.md) to setup the backend project locally.

+# Documentation

+All documents releted to travel-planner-ai is in [DOCS](./docs/DOCS-README.md) folder.

 ## License